The Association between Smoking and Anal Human Papillomavirus in the HPV Infection in Men Study. Academic Article uri icon

 abstract

 • BACKGROUND: Previous studies show an association between smoking and anal cancer.
-The objective of this study was to assess the association between smoking and anal HPV prevalence, incidence and persistence in men.
-METHODS: The HPV infection in Men (HIM) Study is a multinational study that enrolled HIV-negative men.
+The objective of this study was to assess the association between smoking and anal HPV (human papillomavirus) prevalence, incidence, and persistence in men.
+METHODS: The HPV Infection in Men (HIM) Study is a multinational study that enrolled HIV-negative men.
 At baseline and follow-up visits, anal specimens were collected.
-HPV genotyping was assessed by Linear Array.
+HPV genotyping was assessed by linear array.
 Prevalence ratios (PR) were used to assess the association between smoking and anal HPV prevalence.
-Odds ratios (OR) were used to assess the association between smoking and anal HPV incidence and {greater than or equal to}12-months persistence.
-RESULTS: Current smokers have a higher prevalence (adjusted PR (aPR)=1.36, 95%CI: 1.06-1.73) and incidence (adjusted OR (aOR)=1.74, 95%CI: 1.26-2.39) and {greater than or equal to}12-months persistence (aOR= 1.67, 95%CI: 1.19-2.33) of any anal HPV compared to never smokers.
+Odds ratios (OR) were used to assess the association between smoking and anal HPV incidence and ≥12-months persistence.
+RESULTS: Current smokers have a higher prevalence [adjusted PR (aPR), 1.36; 95% confidence interval (CI), 1.06-1.73) and incidence [adjusted OR (aOR), 1.74; 95% CI, 1.26-2.39] and ≥12-months persistence (aOR, 1.67; 95% CI, 1.19-2.33) of any anal HPV compared with never smokers.
 There were no differences in the prevalence, incidence, or persistence of anal HPV between former and never smokers.
-Smoking status was not associated with the prevalence or persistence of anal HPV among MSM but was associated with higher incidence of HR-HPV.
-Among men that have sex with women (MSW), current smokers had an increased prevalence and incidence of LR-HPV compared to never smokers.
-CONCLUSIONS: Current smokers had a higher prevalence, persistence, and incidence of HPV compared to never smokers.
+Smoking status was not associated with the prevalence or persistence of anal HPV among men who have sex with men but was associated with higher incidence of HR-HPV.
+Among men that have sex with women (MSW), current smokers had an increased prevalence and incidence of LR-HPV compared with never smokers.
+CONCLUSIONS: Current smokers had a higher prevalence, persistence, and incidence of HPV compared with never smokers.
 Further research is needed to assess the role smoking in anal HPV persistence and progression to disease.
 IMPACT: Prevention initiatives should raise awareness about smoking and the risk factor of anal HPV infection and anal cancer.

 publication date